CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/data-types/text/texttofind.md

 ---
 title: "TextToFind"
 linkTitle: "TextToFind"
-description: "Used to represent a search query for FindText blocks."
+description: "Used to represent a search query for finding text."
 ---

 # {{% param title %}}